CastilloAnthony/Extreme_Reactor_Interface/README.md

 ## Features
 - Supports a single reactor and a single turbine simultaneously
+    - Automated monitoring and management of various reactor & turbine settings
 - Clickable buttons including buttons that:
     -Terminate the program
     -Open a help window